Alec Douglas-Home: Retirement (1974–1995)

 At the February 1974 general election the Heath government was narrowly defeated.
 Douglas-Home, then aged 70, stepped down at the second election of that year, called in October by the minority Labour government in the hope of winning a working majority.
 He returned to the House of Lords at the end of 1974 when he accepted a life peerage, becoming known as Baron Home of the Hirsel, of Coldstream in the County of Berwick.

 Between 1977 and 1989 Home was Governor of I Zingari, the nomadic cricket team.
 In retirement he published three books: The Way The Wind Blows (1976), described by Hurd as "a good-natured autobiography, with perhaps more anecdotes than insights", Border Reflections (1979), and his correspondence with his grandson Matthew Darby, Letters to a Grandson (1983).
 In the 1980s Home increasingly spent his time in Scotland, with his family.
 He was a keen fisherman and enjoyed shooting.
 Hurd writes that "there was no sudden moment when he abandoned politics", rather that "his interventions became fewer and fewer".
 His last speech in the House of Lords was in 1989, when he spoke against Hurd's proposals for prosecuting war criminals living in Britain: "After such a lapse of time justice might not be seen to be done.
 It would be dangerous to rely on memories of events that occurred so long ago.
 It was too late to reopen the issue."
 His withdrawal from public affairs became more marked after the death of his wife in 1990, after 54 years of marriage.

 Personal life

-In 1936 Douglas-Home married Elizabeth Alington; her father, Cyril Alington, had been Dunglass's headmaster at Eton, and was from 1933 Dean of Durham.
+In 1936 Douglas-Home married Elizabeth Alington; her father, Cyril Alington, had been Douglas-Home's headmaster at Eton, and was from 1933 Dean of Durham.
 The service was at Durham Cathedral, conducted by Alington together with William Temple, Archbishop of York and Hensley Henson, Bishop of Durham.
 In addition to the large number of aristocratic guests, the household and estate staffs of the Douglas-Home properties at Douglas Castle and the Hirsel were invited.
 There were four children of the marriage: Caroline, Meriel, Diana and David.
 The latter was Home's heir, who became the 15th Earl of Home in 1995.

 Douglas-Home died at the Hirsel in October 1995 when he was 92, four months after the death of his parliamentary opponent Harold Wilson.
 Home was buried in Lennel churchyard, Coldstream.